-According to Minnesota Statute 123B.571, school districts that receive health and safety revenue to conduct radon testing must conduct the testing according to this ‘Radon Testing Plan'.
+According to Minnesota Statute 123B.571, school districts that receive health and safety revenue to conduct radon testing must conduct the testing according to the state's ‘Radon Testing Plan'.

-- Conduct follow-up testing in all frequently-occupied rooms that have radon ≥ 4 pCi/L and other rooms specified in the ANSI/AARST standard
+- Conduct follow-up testing in rooms that have radon > 4 pCi/L and other rooms specified in the ANSI/AARST standard

 - Report radon test results at a school board meeting.